- Why WorkCast

-From Monday to Friday the total attendee figure hovers just below twenty thousand, and there is relatively little difference between each day when it come to the number of people who viewed presentations.
+From Monday to Friday the total attendee figure hovers just below 20,000, and there is relatively little difference between each day when it comes to the number of people who viewed presentations.

-So, this suggests that on-demand events aren’t limited to being scheduled on specific days of the week!
+So, this suggests that on-demand events don’t need to be scheduled on specific days of the week.